rendezqueue/rendezllama/README.md

   - `/d` deletes current line.
   - `/b` or `/b 1` deletes the last token.
   - `/B` or `/B 1` deletes the last word.
+- Coprocess interaction.
+  - `/puts A line of text.` adds a new line of text.
+Does not echo anything.
+  - `/gets 64 Char:` is like `/yield` but generates slightly over a max of 64 bytes.
+Only prints the newly-generated text.
+Always includes a newline at the end.
 - Repeat penalty.
   - `/repeat_penalty 1.2` sets the repeated token penalty.
   - `/repeat_window 20` penalizes the most recent 20 tokens from being generated.